Wonder Woman (2017 film): Music

 On November 3, 2016, Rupert Gregson-Williams was hired to write and compose the film's music.
 He was joined by Evan Jolly, Tom Howe, Paul Mounsey, and Andrew Kawczynski, who provided additional music.
 The soundtrack was released on CD, digital and vinyl the same day as the film.
 Australian musician Sia sang a song for the film, titled "To Be Human", featuring English musician Labrinth.
 Written by Florence Welch and Rick Nowels, the track is also featured on the soundtrack.
-The soundtrack also features samples from Wonder Woman's theme "Is She with You" from the Batman v Superman: Dawn of Justice soundtrack composed by Hans Zimmer and Junkie XL.
+The soundtrack also features samples from Wonder Woman's theme "Is She with You" from the soundtrack for Batman v Superman: Dawn of Justice composed by Hans Zimmer and Junkie XL.

 Additional music featured in the film are: "Another Little Drink Wouldn't Do Us Any Harm" by Clifford Grey and Nat Ayer and performed by Edgar Trevor and Cecil Cooper; "Molly O'Morgan" written by Fred Godfrey and Will Letters and performed by Ella Retford; "It's a Long Way to Tipperary" written by Jack Judge and Harry Williams; "Sous les ponts de Paris" written by Jean Rodor and Vincent Scotto and performed by Lucienne Delyle; "I'll Walk Beside You" written by Edward Lockton and Alan Murray and performed by Ewen Bremner; "Green Grow the Rushes, O" written by Robert Burns and performed by Ewen Bremner; and "Schatzwalzer Op.
 4" written by Johann Strauss II and performed by the Berlin String Quartet.